-In other words, $c_\xL$ determines the asymptotic transition from zero accessibility to non-zero accessibility if we condition the fitness difference between initial and final genotype, with a window of uncertainty of the same order as $f(\xL)$.
-In particular if $c_\xL$ is a $f(\xL)$-threshold for some $f(\xL) = o(1)$, then the limit of $c_\xL$ is the critical value $\xbetc$.
-The notion of threshold chosen here is weak in the sense that it doesn't imply a transition from zero to one, but only from zero to some non-zero probability.
-We do not think that our results are actually restricted to this weak bound and we expect that arguments analogous to those made in \cite{Martinsson2018} may be used to extend our weak threshold result to a strong threshold with $\liminf_{\xL \rightarrow\infty}\Prob{\xwalks{\xaL}{\xbL} > 0} = 1$, but we did not pursue this improvement here.
+\begin{remark} The notion of threshold chosen here is weak in the sense that it doesn't imply a transition from zero to one, but only from zero to some non-zero probability.
+We do not think that our results are actually restricted to this weak bound and we expect that arguments analogous to those made in \cite{Martinsson2018} may be used to extend our weak threshold result to a strong threshold with $\liminf_{\xL \rightarrow\infty}\Prob{\xwalks{\xaL}{\xbL} > 0} = 1$, but we did not pursue this improvement here. \end{remark}